agilie/CircularPicker/README.md

 ### Our example of using CircularPicker
 Let's see how we can use it in practice.
-In our layout.xml we add CircularPickerPagerContainer which contains CircularPickerViewPager, than in the Activity we create CircularPickerView and assign parameters
+In our *layout.xml* just add CircularPickerPagerContainer which contains CircularPickerViewPager, then create CircularPickerView in the Activity and set up parameters:

 ````gradle
 СircularPickerView(context).apply {
             colors = (intArrayOf(